codex-team/editor.js/docs/tools-inline.md

 - `surround()` — works with selected range
 - `checkState()` — get Tool's activated state by selected range

+And some optional methods:
+- `renderActions()` — create additional element below the buttons
+- `clear()` — clear Tool's stuff on opening/closing of Inline Toolbar
+- `shortcut()` — shortcut that handles Tool

 ### render()

 Method that returns button to append at the Inline Toolbar